aleynakutuk6/CAVT/README.md

 - The `src/`directory contains our source codes along with the compared SOTA models'.

-- The `weights/`directory contains the weights for CAVT, Inception-V3, and Sketchformer.
+- Download the model weights from this [link](https://drive.google.com/drive/folders/1suDve2jq4Gr5eX1qBQOE89r4pgZM9lB0?usp=sharing).
+Put the weights into the `weights/`directory for CAVT, Inception-V3, and Sketchformer.

 ## To Run: